Multicystic dysplastic kidney

 Multicystic dysplastic kidney (MCDK) is a condition that results from the malformation of the kidney during fetal development.
 The kidney consists of irregular cysts of varying sizes.
 Multicystic dysplastic kidney is a common type of renal cystic disease, and it is a cause of an abdominal mass in infants.

 Signs and symptoms

 When a diagnosis of multicystic kidney is made in utero by ultrasound, the disease is found to be bilateral in many cases.
 Those with bilateral disease often have other severe deformities or polysystemic malformation syndromes.
-In bilateral cases, the newborn has the classic characteristic of Potter's syndrome.

-The bilateral condition is incompatible with survival, as the contralateral system frequently is abnormal as well.
+In bilateral cases, the newborn has the classic characteristic of Potter's syndrome.The bilateral condition is incompatible with survival.
 Contralateral ureteropelvic junction obstruction is found in 3% to 12% of infants with multicystic kidney and contralateral vesicoureteral reflux is seen even more often, in 18% to 43% of infants.
 Because the high incidence of reflux, voiding cystourethrography usually has been considered advisable in all newborns with a multicystic kidney.